Emigre/dotfiles/docs/IDES.md

 In Preferences > Other Settings > KJump set the background color to #ff286e17

 Set these keys in Preferences > Keymap:
-- Focus Editor: Ctrl-[
+- Go To File: Ctrl-P, remove the default
 - Recent Files: Ctrl-O, leve the default (Ctrl-E), and leave the handler set to Vim
-- Project: Ctrl-F
-- Find in Path: Ctrl-J
-- Replace: Ctrl-K
+- Focus Editor: Ctrl-[ (to exit the project window)
-- Jump to Source: Ctrl-M
+- Jump to Source: Ctrl-M (to open file in the project window)
-- Go To File: Ctrl-P, remove the default

 For each one of these except for 'Recent Files', in Editor > Vim emulation, set the handler to IDE